kelda/katacoda-scenarios/node-todo/login.md

-Wait for the initialization script to finish, which takes about 15 seconds.

-Once you can type into the terminal:
+_The initialization script takes about 15 seconds to finish._ Once you can type into the terminal:

 1. **Run `blimp login`{{execute}}.** This will connect your session with your Blimp account.